RefurbishedCommodore/Commodore64/README.md

 ***Faulty ICs***

+A faulty IC is defined as a chip that is either completely or partially non-functional.

 | Chip description | Chip version | Chip Location | Number of registered defective | Comment |
 |:----------:|:----------:|:----------:|:----------:|:----------:|